dafny-lang/dafny/docs/DafnyRef/Types.md

   - If `--default-function-opacity` is set to `transparent` (default), then:
      - if there is no `opaque` modifier, the function is transparent.
      - if there is an `opaque` modifier, then the function is opaque.
-If the function is mentioned in a `reveal` statement, then it's body is available starting at that `reveal` statement.
+If the function is mentioned in a `reveal` statement, then its body is available starting at that `reveal` statement.

   - If `--default-function-opacity` is set to `opaque`, then:
     - if there is no [`{:transparent}` attribute](#sec-transparent), the function is opaque.
 If the function is mentioned in a `reveal` statement, then the body of the function is available starting at that `reveal` statement.